All-Cash Offer: Guide for Buyers and Sellers

 As mortgage interest rates have increased, so too have the number of all-cash offers for homes.
 With cash, buyers who have the financial means or equity growth in their existing homes are avoiding the higher interest rates, which have more than doubled since the early days of the pandemic.
-In addition, more home sellers are prioritizing all-cash offers.
+In addition, more homesellers are prioritizing all-cash offers.

-In past real estate markets, cash offers were typically reserved for distressed properties sold “as is” or desperate sellers looking to sell a home quickly and willing to compromise on price.
+In past real estate markets, cash offers typically were reserved for distressed properties sold as-is or desperate sellers looking to sell a home quickly and willing to compromise on price.
 Zachary Flowers, a top-selling real estate agent in the Tacoma, Washington, area, explains why today’s cash offers are becoming much more attractive to home sellers:

 “The number one difference between an all-cash offer and a financed offer is that a cash offer is able to close more quickly.
 In general, a cash offer is usually a much simpler process.
 There’s a lot less red tape.”

 Skip repairs, staging, and open houses.
 HomeLight’s Simple Sale platform provides all-cash offers for homes in almost any condition nationwide.
+You’ll also see an estimate of what a top agent might be able to get for your house.

 What is an all-cash offer?